 The thesis committee administers the oral examination for the student's thesis proposal defense and has final approval authority for the written thesis proposal.
 The same committee will continue as the student's thesis committee and administer the student's oral defense.
-The student, in collaboration with their advisor, should carefully choose committee members.
+The student, in consultation with their advisor, should carefully choose committee members.

-Bioengineering PhD graduate students are required to form their thesis committee by the end of their third semester in residence.
-For students matriculating in fall 2023, a thesis committee must be formed no later than 12/31/2024.
-Students must confirm their committee member selection by completing a thesis committee member form.
+Bioengineering PhD graduate students are required to form their thesis committee by the end of their third semester in residence Students must confirm their committee member selection by completing a thesis committee member form.
 This form can be found at https://bioengineering.rice.edu/about/student-forms.